The evolution of the radio luminosity function of group galaxies in COSMOS: Introduction

-For the purpose of using radio emission as a proxy for measuring star formation rates (SFRs) or AGN feedback, it is important to estimate which process dominates the radio emission: star formation processes, or SMBH accretion.
+To use radio emission as a proxy for measuring star formation rates (SFRs) or AGN feedback, it is important to estimate which process dominates the radio emission: star formation processes or SMBH accretion.
 We follow the method demonstrated in \citep{delvecchio17} who measured the radio excess compared to the total star-formation-based infrared (IR) emission.
 Objects which exhibit radio excess above what is expected from star formation alone, as calculated from their infrared emission, are deemed AGN, and the rest are SFGs.
 These populations contribute different percentages to the energy budget.
-In the radio, this is quantified by calculating the radio luminosity function (RLF). \cite{novak18} studied the 3 GHz VLA-COSMOS RLF and calculated the relative contributions to the RLF from the AGN and SFG populations, down to submicrojansky levels, and found that the RLF can reproduce the observed radio sky brightness very well.
+In the radio, this is quantified by calculating the radio luminosity function (RLF). \cite{novak18} studied the 3 GHz VLA-COSMOS RLF and calculated the relative contributions to the RLF from the AGN and SFG populations down to submicrojansky levels.
 AGN and SFGs contribute differently to the RLF, where AGN are known to dominate the bright part of the RLF, and SFGs dominate the faint.
-In particular, 90\% of the population at the faint end ($< 0.1~\mu$Jy) is linked to SFGs.
+In particular, 90\% of the population at the faint end ($< 0.1$mJy) is linked to SFGs.
 In clusters of galaxies, \cite{yuan16} who studied the RLF of brightest cluster galaxies (BCGs) up to $z$ = 0.45 found no evolution, and a dominant population of AGN, as most of their BCGs are associated with AGN. \cite{branchesi06} compared clusters at 0.6 $< z < 0.8$ to the local Abell clusters and found very different RLFs.
-These studies target populations dominated by AGN, and thus probe the high end of the radio luminosity function.
-The question arises, how much do smaller mass environments, those of groups of galaxies, and their members contribute to the observed radio sky brightness.
+These studies target populations dominated by AGN and thus probe the high end of the radio luminosity function.
+The question arises, how much do smaller mass environments, those of groups of galaxies, and their members contribute to the observed radio source population.